-15.2 Losses and Special Payments
+16.2 Losses and Special Payments

-15.2.1 Procedures
+16.2.1 Procedures

-The Director of Finance must prepare procedural instructions on the recording of and accounting for condemnations, losses, and special payments.

-15.2.2 Any employee or officer discovering or suspecting a loss of any kind must either immediately inform their head of department, who must immediately inform the Chief Executive and the Director of Finance or inform an officer charged with responsibility for responding to concerns involving loss.
-This officer will then appropriately inform the Director of Finance and/or Chief Executive.
-Where a criminal offence is suspected, the Director of Finance must immediately inform the police if theft or arson is involved.
-In cases of fraud and corruption or of anomalies which may indicate fraud or corruption, the Director of Finance must inform the relevant LCFS and CFSMS regional team in accordance with Secretary of State for Health's Directions.

-The Director of Finance must notify the Counter Fraud and Security Management Services (CFSMS) and the External Auditor of all frauds.

-- 15.2.3 For losses apparently caused by theft, arson, neglect of duty or gross carelessness, except if trivial, the Director of Finance must immediately notify: - (a) the Audit Committee, - (b) the External Auditor - (c) in the event of theft or arson, the police. - 15.2.4 The Director of Finance shall be authorised to take any necessary steps to safeguard the Trust's interests in bankruptcies and company liquidations. - 15.2.5 For any loss, the Director of Finance should consider whether any insurance claim can be made. - 15.2.6 The Director of Finance shall maintain a Losses and Special Payments Register in which write-off action is recorded. - 24.27 No special payments exceeding delegated limits shall be made without the prior approval of the Department of Health. - 24.28 All losses and special payments must be reported to the Audit Committee on an annual basis
+- 16.2.1.1 The Executive Director of Finance must prepare procedural instructions on the recording of and accounting for condemnations, losses, and special payments. - 16.2.1.2 Any employee or officer discovering or suspecting a loss of any kind must either immediately inform their head of department, who must immediately inform the Chief Executive and the Executive Director of Finance or inform an officer charged with responsibility for responding to concerns involving loss.
+This officer will then appropriately inform the Executive Director of Finance and/or Chief Executive.
+Where a criminal offence is suspected, the Executive Director of Finance must immediately inform the police if theft or arson is involved.
+In cases of fraud and corruption or of anomalies which may indicate fraud or corruption, the Executive Director of Finance must inform the LCFS and NHSCFA team in accordance with Secretary of State for Health and Social Care's Directions. - 16.2.1.3 The Executive Director of Finance must also notify the External Auditor of all frauds. - 16.2.1.4 For losses apparently caused by theft, arson, neglect of duty or gross carelessness, except if trivial, the Executive Director of Finance must immediately notify: - (a) the Audit Committee, - (b) the External Auditor - (c) in the event of theft or arson, the police. - 16.2.1.5 The Executive Director of Finance shall be authorised to take any necessary steps to safeguard the Trust's interests in bankruptcies and company liquidations.
+For any loss, the Executive Director of Finance should consider whether any insurance claim can be made. - 16.2.1.6 The Executive Director of Finance shall maintain a Losses and Special Payments Register in which write-off action is recorded. - 16.2.1.7 No special payments exceeding delegated limits shall be made without the prior approval of the Department of Health and Social Care. - 16.2.1.8 All losses and special payments must be reported to the Audit Committee on an annual basis

-16. INFORMATION TECHNOLOGY
+17 INFORMATION TECHNOLOGY

-16.1 Responsibilities and duties of the Director of Finance
+17.1 Responsibilities and duties of the Executive Director of Finance

-- 16.1.1 The Director of Finance, who is responsible for the accuracy and security of the computerised financial data of the Trust, shall: - (a) devise and implement any necessary procedures to ensure adequate (reasonable) protection of the Trust's data, programs and computer hardware for which the Director is responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act 1998; - (b) ensure that adequate (reasonable) controls exist over data entry, processing, storage, transmission and output to ensure security, privacy, accuracy, completeness, and timeliness of the data, as well as the efficient and effective operation of the system; - (c) ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment; - (d) ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as the Director may consider necessary are being carried out. - 16.1.2 The Director of Finance shall need to ensure that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
-W here this is undertaken by another organisation, assurances of adequacy must be obtained from them prior to implementation.

-16.1.3 The Company Secretary shall publish and maintain a Freedom of Information (FOI)

-Publication Scheme, or adopt a model Publication Scheme approved by the Information Commissioner.
+- 17.1.1 The Executive Director of Finance, who is responsible for the accuracy and security of the computerised financial data of the Trust, shall: - (a) devise and implement any necessary procedures to ensure adequate

+(reasonable) protection of the Trust's data, programs and computer hardware for which the Director is responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act 2015;

+- (b) ensure that adequate (reasonable) controls exist over data entry, processing, storage, transmission and output to ensure security, privacy, accuracy, completeness, and timeliness of the data, as well as the efficient and effective operation of the system; - (c) ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment; - (d) ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as the Director may consider necessary are being carried out. - 17.1.2 The Executive Director of Finance shall need to ensure that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
+Where this is undertaken by another organisation, assurances of adequacy must be obtained from them prior to implementation. - 17.1.3 The Head of Information Governance shall publish and maintain a Freedom of Information (FOI) Publication Scheme, or adopt a model Publication Scheme approved by the Information Commissioner.